Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss vs. Gonzaga Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's contest features the Ole Miss Rebels (23-8) and the Gonzaga Bulldogs (28-4) squaring off at Maples Pavilion in what should be a close matchup, with a projected 65-64 victory for Ole Miss according to our computer prediction.
-Tipoff is at 10:00 PM ET on March 17.
+Friday's contest between the Ole Miss Rebels (23-8) and the Gonzaga Bulldogs (28-4) at Maples Pavilion should be a close matchup, as our computer prediction projects a final score of 65-64, with Ole Miss coming out on top.
+Game time is at 10:00 PM ET on March 17.

-The Rebels are coming off of an 80-51 loss to South Carolina in their most recent game on Saturday.
+The Rebels are coming off of an 80-51 loss to South Carolina in their last game on Saturday.

 Ole Miss vs. Gonzaga Game Info